-MUS E662 Public Lecture (0 cr.)
-P: Consent of instructor.
-A presentation made to the university community and submitted for consideration to an appropriate professional conference.
-The paper presented must represent new, doctoral-level research, and be approved by a primary faculty supervisor and a second faculty reader.
+MUS E663 Public Research Lecture in Music Education (0 cr.)
+P: Consent of the instructor.
+A research presentation made to the university community and submitted for consideration to an appropriate professional conference.
+The paper presented must represent new, doctoral-level research and be approved by a primary faculty supervisor and a second faculty reader.
 This course is eligible for deferred (R) grading.

-MUS E665 Historical and Philosophical Readings in Music Education (3 cr.)
-P: E660 Philosophical Research in Music Education or E661 Historical Research in Music Education.
-This course includes advanced and selected readings in the history and philosophy of music education.
-These readings are intended to broaden and deepen students' grasp of these literatures preparatory to undertaking research in these areas.
+MUS E665 Advanced Philosophical Research in Music Education (3 cr.)
+P: E660 Philosophical Research in Music Education.
+This course includes advanced and selected readings in the philosophy of music education intended to broaden and deepen students' grasp of this literature.
+Students will practice conducting philosophical research by undertaking a semester-long writing project.